OWASP/www-chapter-jacksonville/index.md

 ![OWASP-Jax-Logo](assets/images/OWASP_Jacksonville.PNG)

-**When:** 3rd Monday of the month at 6:30PM ET

-**Where:** Star V Learning Center, 7020 A C Skinner Pkwy UNIT 180, Jacksonville, FL 32256
+Our meetings are offered on the **3rd Monday of every month** in room 5 at Star-V  7020 A C Skinner Pkwy UNIT 180, Jacksonville, FL 32256. <br>

-**Details:** Please note that there are 3 entrances; only the one perpendicular to the main street is unlocked after 5pm ET.
+Please note that there are 3 entrances; only the one perpendicular to the main street is unlocked after 5pm ET.
 Please use the side entrance as seen in the picture below.

 ![Side-Entrance](assets/images/Side_Entrance.jpg)